 When Medicare time rolls around, most couples tend to view coverage jointly even though enrollment is an individual responsibility.
 This often means that one person or the other does not have optimal coverage.

 The best way to evaluate coverage is by the individual.
-You need to figure out what each person needs and the best way to get it.
+You must determine what each person needs and the best way to get it.

-It’s quite conceivable that one person will be best served by Original Medicare and a Medigap plan, while the other can get the most through Medicare Advantage.
-It really all depends on your health, finances, and priorities.
+It’s conceivable that Original Medicare and a Medigap plan will best serve one person while the other can get the most through Medicare Advantage.
+It all depends on your health, finances, and priorities.

 Cover Your Major Medical Needs First

-In our first article in this series, we talked about what Medicare costs.
+In our first article in this series, we discussed Medicare costs.
 As an 80/20 system, Medicare pays about 80 percent of your major medical costs1Medicare.gov, “What’s Medicare?”, Accessed January 15, 2022.
 How you pay for the remaining 20 percent is up to you.
 You have three options:

 - Pay out-of-pocket